How Do You Know If You’re Ready to Buy Instead of Rent? A Practical Guide

 Do You Have Enough Saved for a Down Payment?

 Down payments typically range from 3% to 20% of the purchase price, depending on the loan type and lender requirements.
-A larger down payment reduces your monthly mortgage payment and removes the need for private mortgage insurance (PMI), which lenders usually require when you put down less than 20%.
+A larger down payment lowers your monthly mortgage payment and removes the need for private mortgage insurance (PMI), which lenders require when you put down less than 20%.

 To make this concrete: on a $350,000 home, a 10% down payment means $35,000 upfront, and you will pay PMI on top of your mortgage until you reach 20% equity.
 A 20% down payment means $70,000 upfront, no PMI, and a meaningfully lower monthly payment over the life of the loan.

 Neither option is wrong.
-But knowing which one applies to your situation tells you a lot about whether you are actually ready to move forward.
+But knowing which one fits your situation tells you whether you are actually ready to move forward.

 Can Your Budget Handle the True Cost of Owning a Home?